Build a business and earn and income with hundreds of training tutorials

 T = Transition

-This includes the order area or order form, and it’s where you talk about the price, the offer, the P.S.‘s, additional testimonials (especially results-based testimonials).
+Finally, you transition the reader from prospect to buyer.
+It’s the “call to action” section or the close, in other words.
+This includes the order area at the bottom, the response device, or the order form on a separate page, and it’s where you talk about the offer, the price, and the options if any.
 Above all, it’s where you make the reader feel as if they already own the product.

 Now, I don’t follow this formula precisely as I just explained.